A Stellar Dynamical Mass Measurement of the Supermassive Black Hole in NGC 3258: Observations and Data Reduction

 Finally, to obtain the kinematic information, we follow the method of \citet{Gebhardt2000}.
-We deconvolve the galactic spectra within each bin using the MUSE K and G giant spectral templates using a maximum penalized likelihood (MPL) estimate similar to the techniques employed by \citet{Merritt1997} and \citet{Saha1994}.
+We deconvolve the galactic spectra within each bin using the MUSE K and G giant spectral templates using a maximum penalized likelihood (MPL) estimate similar to the techniques employed by \citet{Saha1994} and \citet{Merritt1997}.
 The MPL estimate chooses an initial velocity profile in each bin, convolves the profile with a weighted average of the MUSE K and G giant templates, and calculates the residuals from the galaxy spectra in each bin.
-The program then iteratively varies the velocity profile parameters and template weights and computes and minimizes $\chi^2$ to return a best fit, non-parametric, line-of-sight velocity dispersion (LOSVD) for each bin.
+The program then iteratively varies the velocity profile parameters and template weights and computes and minimizes the $\chi^2$ to return a best-fit, nonparametric, line-of-sight velocity dispersion (LOSVD) for each bin.
 We smooth the resultant LOSVDs by adding a penalty function to the $\chi^2$.
 This fit is performed in LOSVD space.
-Finally, we estimate the uncertainties on the LOSVDs using a Markov Chain Monte Carlo (MCMC) approach.
-We also provide the $h_3$ and $h_4$ Gauss-Hermite moments to communicate these results and summarize the data.
-Figure~\ref{fig: gherm} shows maps of $v$ (top left), $\sigma$ (top right), and the $h_3$ (bottom left) and $h_4$ (bottom right) for the NFM data.
+Finally, we estimate the uncertainties on the LOSVDs using an MCMC approach.
+We also provide the $h_3$ and $h_4$ Gauss--Hermite moments to communicate these results and summarize the data.
+Figure~\ref{fig: gherm} shows maps of $v$ (top left), $\sigma$ (top right), and $h_3$ (bottom left) and $h_4$ (bottom right) for the NFM data.
 The data have been reflected across the kinematic major axis to create a full map of the galaxy.
-For a more detailed discussion on this method see \citet{Gebhardt2000}.
-Figure~\ref{fig: losvds} shows LOSVDs for three bins along the kinematic major axis near the galactic center using the NFM data and LOSVDs for three bins at lager radii using the WFM data.
+For a more detailed discussion on this method, see \citet{Gebhardt2000}.
+Figure~\ref{fig: losvds} shows LOSVDs for three bins along the kinematic major axis near the galactic center using the NFM data and LOSVDs for three bins at larger radii using the WFM data.